svensglinz/OrderBook/README.md

 inserted into the binary tree again.
 If more about the book structure is known, automatic deletion of prices with no more volume could be avoided or deferred.

 - Logging the trades currently slows down the system by a lot.
 By using a non-blocking queue and a different thread to write data, this bottleneck could be removed
-- removing the hashtable in the Tick class that associates each trade ID with an Order which allows to modify and cancel orders by using a new instance of Order with the same parameters.
-This would be unnecessary
-- if the user were restricted to using only the original instance of the order to delete it or make modifications to it